2FAC – Two Factor Alarm Clock

 Description

-A wireless and sturdy alarm clock that can be snoozed by hitting (or throwing?) it but not turned off unless it is placed on its (bolted down?) docking station elsewhere in the house.
-The docking station also allows setting the clock and alarm time using a selector button/slide for the clock or alarm, and two rotating knobs to set the hours and minutes.
-The alarm clock itself only shows the current time (and the alarm time when shaken?).
+A wireless and sturdy alarm clock that can be snoozed by putting your hand on top of it, but can be not turned off unless it is placed on its (bolted down?) docking station elsewhere in the house.
+The docking station also allows setting the clock and alarm time using a selector button/slide for the clock or alarm, and a rotating knobs for hours and minutes.
+The alarm clock itself only shows the current time.
+The time is automatically set from the DCF77 atom clock time signal 1].

 Origin

-A normal alarm clock doesn't work for all teenagers who need to get up early, and dads (like me) who want to be able to sleep in late.
+A standard alarm clock doesn't work for all teenagers who need to get up early, nor for dads (like me) who want to be able to sleep in late.

 Progress